 - Complaints under payment of wages laws for delayed or missing stipend.

-- Reputational impact if the case becomes public or shared online.
+- Reputational impact if the case becomes public or is shared online.

-A structured internship program with clear letters and records is often the difference between a short query and a full blown dispute.
+A structured internship programme with clear letters and records is often the difference between a short query and a full-blown dispute.

 Practical checklist for compliant internships across India